amm1746/Wildfire-Relief/README.md

 1. Clone the repository and go to the root directory.
 2. Execute `mvn compile exec:java`
 3. Open in your browser `http://localhost:8080/`
-4.  _add any other steps required or examples of how to use/run_

-## Known bugs and disclaimers
-(It may be the case that your implementation is not perfect.)

-Document any known bug or nuisance.
-If any shortcomings, make clear what these are and where they are located.

 ## How to test it